wenyangfu/funcprog-scala/Lectures/evaluation.md

 ```

 ### The substitution model
 This scheme of expression evaluation is called the substitution model.
 The idea behind this model is that all evaluation does is *reduce* an expression to a value.
-It can be applied to all exprs, as long as they have no side effects.
+It can be applied to all expressions, as long as they have no side effects.
 The substitution model is formalized in the lambda-calculus, which gives a foundation for functional programming!

 For example, we can't write a simple expression like var c = 1; c++, because post-incrementing c will introduce side effects.

 ### Termination
-- Does every expr reduce to a value (in a finite # of steps)?
+- Does every expression reduce to a value (in a finite # of steps)?
 - Nope!
 	- Counterexample:
 ```scala